MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 sl -Path HKLM:\SOFTWARE -PassThru
 ```

-## Saving and Recalling Recent Locations (Push-Location and Pop-Location)
+## Saving and recalling recent locations (Push-Location and Pop-Location)

-When changing locations, it is helpful to keep track of where you have been and to be able to return
+When changing locations, it's helpful to keep track of where you have been and to be able to return
 to your previous location.
-The `Push-Location` cmdlet in Windows PowerShell creates a ordered
+The `Push-Location` cmdlet in PowerShell creates a ordered history (a
-history (a "stack") of directory paths where you have been, and you can step back through the
+"stack") of directory paths where you have been, and you can step back through the history of
-history of directory paths by using the complementary `Pop-Location` cmdlet.
+directory paths using the `Pop-Location` cmdlet.

-For example, Windows PowerShell typically starts in the user's home directory.
+For example, PowerShell typically starts in the user's home directory.

 ```powershell
 Get-Location